Shari (singer): Biography

-In July 2022, after obtainig a contract with Columbia Records, she released her debut EP Fake Music, which deviated from her previous works by being influenced by genres such as black music and soul.
+In July 2022, after obtaining a contract with Columbia Records, she released her debut EP Fake Music, which deviated from her previous works by being influenced by genres such as black music and soul.
 In November of the same year, Noioso was one of 12 acts selected to compete in Sanremo Giovani, a televised competition aimed at selecting six newcomers as contestants of the 73rd Sanremo Music Festival.
 Shari manage to qualify in the top six, with her entry "Sotto voce", by rightfully accessing the festival in the Campioni category.
 "Egoista" was later announced as her entry for the Sanremo Music Festival 2023.

 Personal life

 Her boyfriend is the Italian rapper Salmo.